robseb/Django2FPGAdemo/README.md

 A HTTP GET-command (here by calling the URL *http://127.0.1:8181/ADCtriger*) triggers the Django web application.
 It calls the “*read Sensor*” application.
 This is a python script, which reads the Soft-IP ADC Interface and returns the ADC convention.
 Then Django adds the value with a time stamp to the *SQLite* database.

-To repeat and time sync the readout of the ADC can be a Shell script or the tool “crontab” considered.
+To repeat and time sync the readout of the ADC a Shell script or the tool `crontab` can be considered.

 In case an user is going to open the web application, Django loads the complete data of the ADC from the database and plots them graphically into the webpage.
 This is one part of the final application.
 The interface for managing FPGA Configurations works similarly.